-Each person served is actively involved in and has a significant role in the person-centered planning process and determining the direction of his or her plan.
+Each person served is actively involved in and has a significant role in the person-centered planning process and determining the direction of the plan.
 The person-centered plan contains goals and objectives that incorporate the unique strengths, needs, abilities, and preferences of the person served, as well as identified challenges and potential solutions.
 The planning process is person-directed and person-centered.
 The person-centered plan may also be referred to as an individual service plan, treatment plan, or plan of care.
 In a family-centered program, the plan may be for the family and identified as a family-centered plan.

-- Development of person-centered plan
+- Person-centered planning process

 - Co-occurring disabilities/disorders

-- Person-centered plan goals and objectives
+- Person-centered goals and objectives

 - Designated person coordinates services